Agentic Much? Adoption of Coding Agents on GitHub: RQ3: contexts of use of coding agents

 \Cref{fig:commit-adoption-by-topic} shows the distribution of commit ratios among commit-level adopters categorized by topic.
 In black, on the overall data, that is over all topics, we show in dotted lines the first and third quartiles and in solid line the median.
-In red, we plot the same lines but for the specific topic.
-As earlier, we only consider projects with at least 10 post-adoption commits.
+In red, we plot the same lines but for the specific topic.{A boxplot shows the distribution for a given topic, while a stripplot gives insights on the distribution, such as outliers.
+The figure also shows the median commit ratio over all commit adopters (\medianOverallCommitRatio) as a red line, and the quartiles (\lowQOverallCommitRatio and \highQOverallCommitRatio) as red dotted lines.} As earlier, we only consider projects with at least 10 post-adoption commits, and select topics with at least 40 commit-level adopters as a tradeoff between completeness and legibility.

-Unlike \Cref{fig:file-adoption-by-topic} which shows a high discrepancy of file-level adoption depending on the topic, \Cref{fig:commit-adoption-by-topic} shows an homogeneous commit ratio across topics.
+Unlike \Cref{fig:file-adoption-by-topic} which shows a high discrepancy of file-level adoption depending on the topic, \Cref{fig:commit-adoption-by-topic} shows a more homogeneous commit ratio across topics.
 This observation confirms the data from \Cref{fig:files-vs-commits}, where we saw that the correlation between file-level and commit-level activity is very low: similarly, there appears to be little correlation between adoption rate based on topics, and commit ratio based on topics.
 We would have thought that topics linked to AI, LLMs or agents had a higher commit ratio than other topics such as \ghtopic{android} or \ghtopic{linux}, but that is not the case, it is actually the opposite.
-The topics \ghtopic{openai} and \ghtopic{llm} have a 30\% file-level adoption rate whereas the median commit ratio at nearly 5\% which is under the average median commit ratio among commit-level adopters.
-One possible reason for that developers for these topics have a higher awareness of the workings of coding agents, and are more likely to change their configuration, leading to a decrease in observable traces.
+For instance, the topics \ghtopic{openai} and \ghtopic{llm} have a 30\%{very high} file-level adoption rate whereas their median commit ratio at nearly 5\% which is under the{is at or slightly below the} average median commit ratio among commit-level adopters.
+One possible reason for that is that developers for these topics have a higher awareness of the workings of coding agents, and are more likely to change their configuration, leading to a decrease in observable traces.